anand-manoj-sharma/Simulation-of-A-star-Algorithm-on-Map-using-P5/README.md

 This value gives the the distance between all the Nodes from the destination node which helps in finding the effient path from given source and destination.
 So all in all A-star algorithm includes two values the heuristic and the distance from one node to other.

-# Heuristic value is the distance between all the Nodes from the destination node, it can be calculated in 3 ways:-
+Heuristic value is the distance between all the Nodes from the destination node, it can be calculated in 3 ways:-
 1) Manhattan Distance.
 2) Diagonal Distance.
 3) Euclidean Distance.
 I have used Euclidean distance concept in this project. hv = sqrt ( pow(current_cell.x – goal.x,2) + pow(current_cell.y – goal.y,2)).
 where hv=heuristic value.

+# I have used Java and Processing in Java to complete this project.